benchan911/tp/docs/UserGuide.md

 #### 4.4.3 Clear attendance list

 Clear the attendance list under a certain event.
 Attendance list is cleared regardless whether the attendance list under the event is empty.
+You will only be allowed to clear the entire attendance list.

+In future releases, we will offer `attendance delete` to specifically delete a particular attendance in the attendance list.

 Command:  `attendance clear`

 Example:

-The following will show a successful clearing of an existing attendance list.
+The following will show a successful clearing of the existing attendance list stored under event `CS1010 Tutorial`.

     >>> attendance view
     Please key in the name of event.